IgniteUI/igniteui-cli/packages/cli/README.md

 ```bash
 ig new "IG Project" --framework=angular --type=igx-ts --template=side-nav
 ```

+The `igniteui-cli` makes full use of the component definitions provided by [`igniteui/angular-templates`](../ng-schematics) package.
+You can find all of the available component templates in the [official documentation](https://www.infragistics.com/products/ignite-ui-angular/angular/components/general/cli/component-templates.html).

 #### Generate Ignite UI for React project

 To create a new project with Ignite UI for React use [ig new](https://github.com/IgniteUI/igniteui-cli/wiki/New#creating-ignite-ui-for-react-applications-v400) by specifying `react` as framework and `igr-es6` as project type: